nicholasdille/container-slides/160_gitlab_ci/120_templates/exercise.md

 ## Task 1: Create a template inline

-Create a template for compiling a go binary from the job `build` and use it in the job `build`.
-See the official documentation for [templates](https://docs.gitlab.com/ee/development/cicd/templates.html) for guidance.
+Create a template for compiling a go binary from the job `build`.
+Then use it in the job `build`.
+Afterwards, do the same for the job `unit_tests`.

+Refer to the slides and see the official documentation for [templates](https://docs.gitlab.com/ee/development/cicd/templates.html) for guidance.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.